Painting

 AI, Digital, Aluminium, Acrylic

-Digital painting and AI offers much with possibilities which are usually framed by the surface and spatial possibilities.
-Existing within a variety of platforms as a piece of data it is neither physical nor tangible.
-It can be produced in many formats using a variety of outputs, printing tends to be the most used.
-When printing the technologies available offer very few surface possibilities and this can limit any creative expression, but if these factors are grasped it is a data medium which can generate some interesting approaches to painting usually as a barrier art form which can create visually innovative images.
-Its limitations when taking a minimal approach can be a plus but overall its surface potential restricts further transformation mainly because it lacks any feel of the human touch.and individual expression.
+Digital painting and AI offers much which are usually framed as surface and spatial possibilities.
+Usually existing within a variety of platforms as a piece of data which is neither physical nor tangible.
+A painting can be produced in many formats using a variety of outputs, printing technologies tend to be the most used.
+However the technologies currently available offer very few surface possibilities and this can limit any real unique creative expression.
+But when these factors are grasped it is a data medium which can generate some interesting approaches to painting usually as a barrier art form creating visually adroit images.
+Its limitations usually work best when taking a minimal approach, which can be a plus, but overall its surface potential restricts further transformation, mainly because it lacks any sense or feel of the human touch and a any uniquely individual expression.

 Particles Matter